 The Biodegradable Products Institute (BPI) is the national leader in certifying the real-world biodegradability and compostability of food service tableware.
 Since 2002, they have made it their mission to certify products whose materials can biodegrade completely without leaving harmful residues behind.
 Their famous compostable logo can be seen on many of the products you consume.
 This certification indicates that the product has been independently tested and has been verified to break down completely in a commercial compost facility after use.

 According to their website, BPI’s overall goal is “Scalable diversion of organic waste to composting, by verifying that products and packaging will successfully break down in professionally managed composting facilities, without harming the quality of that compost.”

 They aim to accomplish these goals through education, the adoption of scientifically based standards, and alliances with other organizations.

 Having products with BPI Compostable certification is essential as it tests the real-world conditions for composting, rather than strictly relying on lab results.
 In addition, as the environmentally-conscious space expands, it helps to ensure that the lack of a certification logo easily refutes false claims about a product’s compostability.

 What is the ASTM D6400 Standard?

-Similar to the BPI certification, the ASTM Standard is a globally recognized mark by ASTM International (formerly known as the American Society for Testing and Materials) indicating that a product has gone through significant and independent testing.
-There are many different standards underneath the ASTM umbrella, but for compostable products, the ASTM D6400 test is the high mark.
+Like the BPI Compostable certification, the ASTM Standard is a globally recognized mark by ASTM International (formerly known as the American Society for Testing and Materials), indicating that a product has undergone significant and independent testing.
+There are many different standards underneath the ASTM umbrella, but the ASTM D6400 test is the high mark for compostable products.

 Testing for varying degrees of compostability is only one of the many material tests that ASTM International performs.